pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/index.md

 then the results of all the datums are merged together to create the final output commit.

+TODO: Inputs are based on branches, not repositories.
+Although that may be a common way to think about it since people will typically just use the master branch as input, it is an important distinction that should be clear in the docs.

 A datum defines the input data.
 An input can take one or multiple repositories.
 Pachyderm has the following types of inputs that combine multiple repositories:

+TODO: I would focus more on these inputs being a composition of other inputs rather than referring to branches being combined in a certain way.
+It seems like the PFS input should be mentioned first, then the below inputs could be described as a way of composing inputs with a PFS input usually being the most primitive input.

 **Cross**
 :    A cross input creates a cross-product of multiple repositories.